upperlinecode/teacher-guide-ruby-basics/README.md

 puts(4 + 3)
 puts(4.0 + 3.0)
 ```
-QUESTION: Do we need to demo this with parenthesis to emphasize PEMDAS down the line?
-I typically don't show simple math wrapped in parenthesis. -SD

 Name the datatypes Int and Float, but avoid explaining the difference.
 Ask students to make a prediction about what each line will print before moving on.